NineInchNade/CV/README.md

 ### Empathy

 Empathy is my strongest skill, I can understand people and help them understand me and themselves.
-I love facilitating a postive environment around myself and I'm good at de-escalating conflicts.
+I love facilitating a postive environment around myself and I am good at de-escalating conflicts.

 ### Communication

-I live for good communication, I'm a practitioner of Nonviolent Communication and I am very strict with myself when it comes to honesty.
+I live for good communication, I am a practitioner of Nonviolent Communication and I am very strict with myself when it comes to honesty.
 I have no problems admitting failure.

 ### Rationality

 I always try to make sense of things and put a lot of effort into debiasing myself.
 I have quite a bit of experience with Cognitive Behavioral Therapy, decision making and choice architecture.

-* I decided that it's worth it to do a coding bootcamp rather than Uni.
+* I decided that it is worth it to do a coding bootcamp rather than finish Uni.
 * I did a workshop at the Center for Applied Rationality.
 * I read and worked through 10+ books on behavioral psychology.